medford-group/TAPsolver/README.md

 ## Installation

-[Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install) is the simplest way to install [FEniCS](https://fenicsproject.org/) (on Ubuntu systems, especially) and is highly recommended.
-It is possible to install FEniCS in other ways, but Conda was found to be the least intensive.
+[Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install) is the simplest way to install [FEniCS](https://fenicsproject.org/) (on [Ubuntu](https://tutorials.ubuntu.com/tutorial/tutorial-ubuntu-on-windows#0) systems, especially) and is highly recommended.
+It is possible to install FEniCS in other ways, but Conda was found to be the quickest.

-To install FEniCS through conda, run the following:
+To install FEniCS through conda, run the following the terminal:

 	conda create -n fenicsproject -c conda-forge fenics